Deterministic evolution of gauge fields through a singularity: Extension of the proof to generic electromagnetic fields

 The equations of motion acquire additional ``force'' terms compared to the system under the one-dimensional \textit{ansatz}; however, these terms are highly suppressed near the singularity.
-All the potential terms go exponentially to zero as $\beta\to\tfrac{\pi}{2}$, and the presence of a generic electromagnetic field does not affect this behavior.
-This is because all components of the electromagnetic field are bounded within fixed and finite values, and thus they do not lead any divergent contribution.
+All the potential terms go exponentially to zero as $\beta\to\tfrac{\pi}{2}$, and presence of a generic electromagnetic field does not affect this behavior.
+This is because all components of the electromagnetic field are bounded within fixed and finite values, and thus they do not lead to any divergent contribution.

-We are able to extend part of these results to non-Abelian gauge fields.
+We will extend part of these results to non-Abelian gauge fields in \cref{SecB}.
 However, this is only true under the one-dimensional simplifying \textit{ansatz}, in which the first and the second components of the gauge fields (and momenta) are set to zero.
-At the moment we cannot prove the continuation result in full generality in the non-Abelian case, therefore we relegated the discussion of the present state of our understanding to Appendix \ref{SecB}.
+At the moment we cannot prove the continuation result in full generality in the non-Abelian case.